Francis Noel-Baker: Early life

 Born in London, Noel-Baker was educated at Westminster School and King's College, Cambridge, where he won an exhibition to study history.
-He was the founding chairman of the Cambridge University Labour Club, which had broken away from its parent organisation, the Cambridge University Socialist Club, because of the latter's support for pacifism and the Soviet Union.
+He was the founding chairman of the Cambridge University Labour Club, which had broken away from the Cambridge University Socialist Club because of the latter's support for pacifism and the Soviet Union.
 Having spent time as a fighter for the Republican forces in the Spanish Civil War, he nevertheless managed a First in his Prelims, but his studies were interrupted by the outbreak of the Second World War and he never completed his degree.

 During the war he served in the Intelligence Corps, and was mentioned in despatches while serving in the Middle East.

 Political career

 Noel-Baker was first elected to the House of Commons in the Labour landslide at the 1945 general election as Member of Parliament for Brentford and Chiswick.
 When elected, he was the youngest Labour MP.
 During his first term in the House he was noted for his interest in international affairs, and in 1948 he acted covertly for the British Government inside Francoist Spain, observing the political conditions there and liaising with underground resistance activists.
 His report Spanish Summary, with a foreword written by Lady Megan Lloyd George, had a huge influence in shaming the British and other governments and worldwide organisations for allowing Francoist Spain to remain undefeated in Europe until the Spanish transition to democracy.

 Though Noel-Baker duly lost his seat in the 1950 general election, he was reelected as MP for Swindon by a small majority at the 1955 election and increased it beyond the 10,000 mark over the two following elections.
 Vociferous in parliament, diligent in his constituency, and gradually taking charge at the family estate on the large Aegean island of Euboea, he managed – for a time at least – to reconcile socialism in Britain with feudalism, albeit enlightened and benign, in Greece.
 Fluent in modern Greek, in 1956 he played a semi-official part in the Tory government's dealings with the Greek Cypriot leader Archbishop Makarios and the Enosis independence movement in Cyprus.
-In fact, there were times when he gave the impression of being at Westminster, Swindon, Euboea and Cyprus simultaneously.